 Many people believe that a flashlight held in your non-shooting hand is a better tool for low-light shooting, since the intense beam can blind an attacker.
 Also, it can be held off-line of your body so anyone shooting at the light source has a minimal chance of landing a critical hit.
 While this is true, a flashlight still doesn’t help you when you need a low-light aiming solution.

-Laser Aiming Systems:
+Laser Aiming Systems

-Another alternative to the rail mounted pistol laser that doesn’t change the shape of your pistol is the aiming system manufactured by LaserMax.
-They produce an innovative system for autoloaders that replaces the stock guide rod with one designed by Laser Max with an integral laser aiming system.
-On most of these models, the takedown lever is usually refitted to function as an on/off switch.
+Another alternative to the rail mounted pistol laser that does not change the shape of your pistol is the aiming system manufactured by LaserMax.
+They produce an innovative system for autoloaders that replaces the stock guide rod with one designed by LaserMax with an integral laser aiming system.
+On most of these models, the takedown lever is usually refitted to function as an on and off switch.

 A unique system by LaserLyte replaces the rear sight of the pistol with one that includes a laser.
 This little aiming system is nothing short of an engineering marvel.
 The unit itself is quite small, one of the smallest on the market, and it endures enormous G-forces as it reciprocates with the slide.
-In addition to being able to fit in any standard holster, another advantage of the LaserLyte system is that it keeps the beam very close to the bore axis, ensuring that there are little or no offset error at varying distances.
+In addition to being able to fit in any standard holster, another advantage of the LaserLyte system is that it keeps the beam very close to the bore axis, ensuring that there is little or no offset error at varying distances.

 For dry fire practice, the LaserLyte Pistol Trainer laser is a great training tool.
 Activated by the hammer or striker, the Pistol Trainer unit projects a beam for 100 milliseconds, giving you a clear indication of where your point of impact would have been.
 This gives you instant positive feedback during dry fire practice enabling to adjust your technique as necessary.